 It’s the same idea with Booing (aka Boo bag, Boo bucket, Boo basket, getting Booed or Boo’d).
-You fill a basket with treats and anonymously drop it off to a neighbor’s porch with a note explaining the surprise and instructions on how to Boo two additional neighbors.
-Hopefully they will continue the chain and it will spread throughout the whole neighborhood.
+You fill a basket with treats and anonymously drop it off on a neighbor’s porch with a “You’ve Been Booed” sign and note explaining the surprise and instructions on how to Boo two additional neighbors.
+Hopefully, they will continue the chain and it will spread throughout the whole neighborhood.

 Step 1: Pick a Container